+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• Leading Companies: Ecolab Inc., Kemira Oyj, SNF S.A.S., Nouryon Holding B.V., Kurita Water Industries Ltd., SUEZ S.A., Solvay S.A., BASF SE, Dow Inc., DuPont de Nemours, Inc.
+• Notable Companies: Market leaders like Ecolab Inc., Kemira Oyj, SNF S.A.S., Nouryon Holding B.V., Kurita Water Industries Ltd., SUEZ S.A., Solvay S.A., BASF SE, Dow Inc., and DuPont de Nemours, Inc. deliver scalable and technical solutions to global markets.

 Methodology & Data Sources